dominiconorton/coronavirus-community-response-project/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## Resources

+[Coronavirus Tech Handbook](https://coronavirustechhandbook.com) - "This handbook exists to provide a space where technologists, specialists, civic organisations and public & private institutions can collaborate to make a rapid and sophisticated response to the outbreak. "

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details